toeggel/ReadTheDocs/docs/game/cave-dwelling-animals.md

 This game concept is a small-scale god game about protecting and guiding a cave tribe.
 Its strength comes from a simple but expressive simulation loop, a strong atmosphere, and gradual progression through faith and divine powers.
 It is designed to remain achievable for a solo developer working in free time.

+# Movement

+## Core movement concept

+The creatures are **surface-dwelling cave animals** that naturally move by:

+- crawling along floors
+- climbing walls
+- hanging from rough ceilings or roots
+- dropping down short vertical spaces

+Instead of moving like tiny humans, they feel adapted to the cave itself.

+## Crossing gaps

+Small gaps can be crossed automatically with short leaps.

+Larger gaps are handled through **temporary organic bridges**, such as:

+- silk threads
+- slime paths
+- grown roots
+- living creature chains

+A creature can discover a blocked route, spend time creating a crossing, and then allow others to use that path afterward.

+## Gameplay effect

+This creates a cave that feels:

+- alive
+- changing
+- inhabited
+- believable

+because the creatures are not just living in the cave —
+they are gradually **shaping it themselves**.

+## Why it fits the game

+It supports the core fantasy of being a cave deity because the player is not controlling every movement directly.

+Instead the player:

+- protects the tribe
+- enables safe expansion
+- influences where the creatures can thrive

+while the creatures make the cave feel like a living ecosystem.